Problems in the joints, nervous system, blood, skin, kidneys, gastrointestinal tract, lungs, and other tissues and organs can develop.

 Joint symptoms, ranging from intermittent joint pains (arthralgias) to sudden inflammation of multiple joints (acute polyarthritis), occur in about 90% of people and may exist for years before other symptoms appear.
-In long-standing disease, marked joint looseness and deformity may occur (Jaccoud arthropathy) but is rare.
+In long-standing disease, marked joint looseness and deformity may occur (Jaccoud arthropathy or arthritis) but is rare.
 However, joint inflammation is generally intermittent and usually does not damage the joints.

 Skin and mucous membrane problems